 - Make the sauce: melt butter in a saucepan and add chopped garlic.
 Sauté until the garlic starts to get lightly golden.
 Add the flour and whisk until smooth.
-Cook on medium heat for 3-4 minutes, keep whisking and be careful to watch closely so it doesn’t burn.
-Add the cream, and keep whisking.
-As it thickens, keep adding more milk and/or broth.
-Add the tomato paste and seasonings, and keep whisking it in as the flavors all come together and it thickens.
+Cook on medium heat for 2-3 minutes, keep whisking and be careful to watch closely and keep it on low-medium so it doesn’t burn.
+Slowly add the cream or milk and the broth, and keep whisking.
+Add the tomato paste, tomato sauce, and seasonings (or the salsa), and keep whisking it in as the flavors all come together and it thickens.
+Taste-test to see if it needs more salt or more spices.
 If this is done before you’re ready to assemble, just turn your heat off and let set.

-- Start assembling in a buttered baking pan, see the pictures below.
-Start layering meat, beans, and the vegetables you're using, along with the sauce and 2-3 layers of torn tortillas so they'll lay flat, but if they overlap some it's fine.
-Always have the tortillas touching some sauce so they don't dry out.
-Dollop some cream cheese around if you'd like.
+- Start assembling in a buttered baking pan.
+You can layer any way you'd like, just make sure there's always sauce touching the tortillas so they don't get dry, and tear the tortillas so they completely covering each layer.
+(See the pictures below.)
+Here's how I did the layers: Tortillas, sauce, meat, cream cheese, tortillas, sauce, beans, peppers, tortillas, sauce, rest of the meat, tortillas, sauce, cheese.
 Basically keep layering everything in whatever order, and as you get to the top, just use up whatever you have left.
 Remember to make two pans at once if you have enough, because it really is a great time-saver later!

-- Add shredded cheese all over the top then cover well if you're freezing it, or put into the oven on 350* for about 30 minutes, just to get hot through.
+- Cover well if you're freezing it, or put into the oven on 350* for about 30 minutes, just to get hot through.

 - Serve with sour cream and lettuce and/or cilantro on the side for extra dreaminess.
 Our family LOVES this meal!
 Don't forget to see the pictures below.